-Due to the nature of the sample, further microscopic examination of the smear/slide prepared from (Item) was performed and revealed the presence of spermatozoa.
-5.4.9 This phrase shall be used if only one sperm cell is seen microscopically: Microscopic examination of the smear/slide prepared from (Item) revealed the presence of a spermatozoon.
-5.4.10 This phrase shall be used if spermatozoa were not seen microscopically: Microscopic examination of thesmear/slide prepared from (Item) failed to reveal the presence of spermatozoa.
-5.4.11 This phrase shall be used if the Acid Phosphatase Test is negative but, due to the nature of the sample, a slide is prepared and spermatozoa are not seen microscopically: Due to the nature of the sample, further microscopic examination of the smear/slide prepared from (Item) was performed and failed to reveal the presence of spermatozoa.
-5.4.12 This phrase shall be used if the cellular material contained on the slides is not microscopically human in origin: Microscopic examination of the smear/slide prepared from (Item) was conducted.
+5.4.8 This phrase shall be used if spermatozoa were not seen microscopically: Microscopic examination of thesmear/slide prepared from (Item(s)) failed to reveal the presence of spermatozoa.
+5.4.9 This phrase shall be used if the Acid Phosphatase Test is negative but, due to the nature of the sample, a slide is prepared and spermatozoa are not seen microscopically: Due to the nature of the sample, further microscopic examination of thesmear/slide prepared from (Item(s)) was performed and failed to reveal the presence of spermatozoa.
+5.4.10 This phrase shall be used if the cellular material contained on the slides is not microscopically human in origin: Microscopic examination of thesmear/slide prepared from (Item(s)) was conducted.
 The morphology of the cellular material is not consistent with human spermatozoa.
-5.4.13 This phrase will be used if the RSID Semen test is positive: Further examination of sample(s) taken from Item(s), using the RSID Semen test, revealed the presence of human semen.
-5.4.14 This phrase shall be used if the RSID Semen test is negative: Further examination of sample(s) taken from Item(s), using the RSID Semen test failed to reveal the presence of human semen.
-Contr ols Acid Phosphatase Controls: A known seminal stain is used as a positive control and the working solution is used as a reagent control.
-A substrate control, if available, is set up using a control cutting from an apparently "unstained" area of the same material from which the suspected stain has been cut.
-A positive and negative control shall be tested prior to analysis once each day the Acid Phosphatase Test is performed per each lot used and the results shall be recorded in the case notes as positive or negative for each case that was worked that day.
-The controls must react appropriately.
+5.4.13 This phrase will be used if the RSID Semen test is positive: Further examination of sample(s) taken from (Item(s)), using the RSID Semer Test, revealed the presence of human semen.
+5.4.11 This phrase shall be used if the RSID Semen test is negative: Further examination of sample(s) taken from (Item(s)), using the RSID Semer Test failed to reveal the presence of human semen.